“Should I take expired medications?” Although this question may sound simple, the answer is a bit complicated.

 - The sealed container with the drug mixture, and the empty drug containers, can now be placed in the trash.

-DO NOT: Flush expired or unwanted drugs down the toilet or drain unless the label or accompanying patient information specifically instructs you to do so.
+Flush expired or unwanted drugs down the toilet or drain unless the label or accompanying patient information specifically instructs you to do so.

 DO: Return unwanted or expired prescription and over-the-counter drugs to a drug take-back program or follow the above steps for household disposal.